 Many surgical procedure for the hand are now performed on an outpatient basis, requiring only local anesthesia.
 Other procedures, however, require a night's stay.

-Always ask your surgeon for complete per-operative instructions.
+Always ask your surgeon for complete pre-operative instructions.
 Typically, these may include:

 - Complete any pre-operative tests or lab work prescribed by your doctor.